consolo/acts_as_multi_tenant/README.md

   # Can be the class String name, a Proc, the class itself, or the class + a scope.
   model: -> { Client.active },

-  # (required) Fetch the identifier of the current tenant from a Rack::Request object
+  # (required) Fetch the identifier of the current tenant from a Rack::Request object.
+  # In this example it's the subdomain, but it could be anything.
   identifier: ->(req) { req.host.split(/\./)[0] },

   # (optional) A Hash of fake identifiers that should be allowed through.
 Each identifier will have a